joakimk/devbox-tools/README.md

 This tool uses [docker](https://www.docker.com/) to run services like postgres or redis.
 It can run any docker image.
 You can find docker images on the [docker hub](https://registry.hub.docker.com/) and even [make your own](https://docs.docker.com/reference/builder/).

-Some of these services have special support in the form of service dependency plugins that adds environment variables you can use to configure projects.
-As far as possible these envs use standard names like REDIS\_URL.
+Some of these services have special support in the form of service dependency plugins that among other things adds environment variables you can use to configure projects.
+As far as possible these variables use standard names like REDIS\_URL.

 ### Background